samsoncsyu7777/samson-react-native-educational-app/README.md

 ## Webapp Instructions

-### List Screen
+### Home Screen
-- When loading the app, the user should be redirected to the `list screen`
+- When loading the app, the user should first be redirected to the `home screen`
 - With the response that you receive from the API, you are to create a `scrollable list` of all the questions.
 - The questions are divided based on their difficulty: `easy, medium & hard`
 - The question box displays the `category` of the question